 - Moleskine: If I’m thinking of the bigger picture, I like to take my Moleskine and draw it first because there is so much that I'm sketching and scribbling and throwing away.

 Tell us about some of your favorite books.

 Why do some companies thrive in uncertainty, even chaos, and others do not?
 In "Great by Choice," Collins and his colleague, Morten T. Hansen, enumerate the principles for building a truly great enterprise in unpredictable, tumultuous, and fast-moving times.

 The books I read are not super design-centric.
 I feel like design books repeat a lot of stuff people already know.
 I’m more into the leadership books because they're not about managing people but how to apply leadership principles to your design and how you work with others.
-No great designer has ever produced anything on their own; there are always people who they’ve worked with or that have inspired them in some fashion.
+No great designer has ever produced anything on their own; there are always other people who they’ve worked with or that have inspired them in some fashion.

 - Good to Great by Jim Collins